FranciscoBorges/openwrt-printing-packages/README.md

 src-git printing git://github.com/FranciscoBorges/openwrt-printing-packages.git
 ```

-- to compile everything in this feed you should use the script `setup-buildsystem.sh`
+- to compile everything in this feed you should use the script `setup-buildsystem.sh` or some variation of those commands.

 - copy compiled packages to your router